News and Media

 Amanda Hess at TBD.com wrote about Portrait Project 2010, a new report from The Women’s Foundation.

 New Report Highlights Barriers to Economic Security for Low-Income Women & Their Families

-Nicky Goren, president of The Women’s Foundation, writes on The Huffington Post about startling new information detailed in Portrait Project 2010, a report released by The Women’s Foundation on the lives of women and girls in the D.C. metro region.
+Nicky Goren, former president of The Women’s Foundation, writes on The Huffington Post about startling new information detailed in Portrait Project 2010, a report released by The Women’s Foundation on the lives of women and girls in the D.C. metro region.